hyweljohnllewellyn/hywelme/_posts/2015-03-07-moving-wordpress-from-godaddy-to-digitalocean-part2.md

 Next, SSH to the apps public directory on the DigitalOcean server.
 My app is located in apps/operascoolorg/public folder.

-Then download the latest wordpress version using the following:
+Then download the latest Wordpress version using the following:

 {% highlight bash %}
 wget https://wordpress.org/latest.tar.gz